dennislee22/Strimzi-Prometheus/README.md

 data-my-cluster-zookeeper-2      Bound    pvc-555299e5-d5f3-4a84-957a-49f07df0c6ff   100Gi      RWO            longhorn       3m50s
 ```

+## Post-Deployment Configuration

-4. The Kafka cluster above is not yet configured for metrics collection.
+1. The Kafka cluster above is not yet configured for metrics collection.
 To enable this, create a ConfigMap containing the JMX metrics configuration for both Kafka and ZooKeeper.

 ```
 # kubectl -n dlee-kafkanodepool apply -f kafka-metrics-cm.yml